 The employer-employee relationship dynamic is one of the most complex aspects of an organization.
 What makes some employees respond better to certain types of environments and managers than others?
-HR professionals have asked themselves this for a quite a while in their search for candidates and management of employees.
+HR professionals have asked themselves this in their search for candidates and management of employees.
 Along with these questions (and many others), we must now ask, has the employer-employee relationship changed compared to years past?
+Is this because managing millennials in the workplace is shifting the way we operate?
 And if so, how and what should we do to ensure employees stay engaged?

 Employees today are searching for companies they can build relationships with over the long term.
 They want management to see them as partners rather than subordinates.
 And without this emphasis on partnership, employees are more likely to fall into the bucket of Americans who are unengaged at their jobs.
 No longer is it about just putting in the hours.